 Join the Great Bay Discovery Center's Interpretive Naturalists as they guide you through the fascinating habitats found throughout the Great Bay Estuary.
 Explore secluded tidal creeks, rocky shores and salt marsh.
 Watch osprey dive for fish and herons as they gracefully glide across the water.
 Your 2-4 hour program will include basic instruction such as how to safely enter and exit your kayak, paddling techniques and how to do a "wet-exit" should the occasion arise.
 All kayaks, necessary equipment and safety items are included.

-Summer 2015 was a great season for kayaking.
-We led 6 programs for 65 participants during the summer.
+Summer 2016 was a great season for kayaking.
+We led 9 programs for 85 participants during the summer.
 Programs included a teacher trip out on the estuary, sunset birding trips, a Great Bay history trip, a volunteer appreciation trip, and a kayak angling trip.
-Lastly, the most popular trip was a yoga and sunrise paddle trip.

 A note from Colleen our kayak program coordinator.